REMEXLabs/GTx_HDM12aX_preferences/README.md

 This repository contains a number of "needs and preference sets" (or "user profiles") for the task in the online course GTx_HDM1.2aX.

-For the task, use only settings in the namespace `http://registry.gpii.net/common/` and ignore other namespaces, such as `http://registry.gpii.net/applications/eu.gpii.olb`.
+For the task, use only settings in the namespace ` http://terms.gpii.eu/` and ignore other namespaces, such as `http://registry.gpii.net/applications/eu.gpii.olb`.

+The site is "live" at [https://remexlabs.github.io/GTx_HDM12aX_preferences/](https://remexlabs.github.io/GTx_HDM12aX_preferences/).

-See the related repository [GTx_HDM1.2aX](https://github.com/REMEXLabs/GTx_HDM1.2aX), which contains a sample website that can be used for the task.
+See also the related repository [GTx_HDM1.2aX](https://github.com/REMEXLabs/GTx_HDM1.2aX), which contains a sample website that can be used for the task.

 ## Licences